CA Course

 CA Syllabus and Subjects

-The Chartered Accountancy (CA) course offered by the Institute of Chartered Accountants of India (ICAI) consists of three levels: the Foundation, Intermediate, and Final.
-Here's an overview of the syllabus and subjects at each level:
+The Chartered Accountancy course offered by the Institute of Chartered Accountants of India (ICAI) consists of three levels that include the Foundation, Intermediate, and Final.
+Here's a brief summary of the CA syllabus and subjects at each level:

 CA Foundation Course:

-Business Laws and Business Correspondence and Reporting: Includes Business Laws which involves the study of various acts and laws governing businesses in India, and Business Correspondence and Reporting, focusing on developing communication skills and report writing.
+Business Laws and Business Correspondence and Reporting: They include Business Laws, which includes study of different acts and laws regarding businesses in India; and Business Communication and Reporting which aims at broadening the communication skills and report writing.

-Business Mathematics, Logical Reasoning, and Statistics: Covers mathematical concepts used in business, logical reasoning, and statistical methods applied in business scenarios.
+Business Mathematics, Logical Reasoning, and Statistics: The topics included mathematical terms used in business, in decision making, and statistical methods used in the business context.

-Business Economics and Business and Commercial Knowledge: Focuses on understanding economic principles, business environment, and commercial knowledge related to accounting and finance.
+Business Economics and Business and Commercial Knowledge: Involves acquisition of understanding the economic theories, assessment of business environment, and commercial knowledge related to accounting and finance.

 CA Intermediate Course: